 Interbull Routine Genetic Evaluation for Direct Longevity

-The latest routine international evaluation for longevity trait took place as scheduled at the Interbull Centre.
+The latest test international evaluation for longevity trait took place as scheduled at the Interbull Centre.
 Data from twenty one (21) populations were included in this evaluation.

-International genetic evaluations for direct longevity trait of bulls from Australia, Belgium, Canada, Switzerland, Germany, Denmark-Finland-Sweden, Spain, France, The United Kingdom, Ireland, Israel, Italy, New Zealand, The Netherlands, The United States of America, Hungary, Norway and Czech Republic were computed.
+International genetic evaluations for direct longevity trait of bulls from Australia, Belgium, Canada, Switzerland, Germany, Denmark, Spain, Finland, France, The United Kingdom, Ireland, Israel, Italy, New Zealand, The Netherlands, Sweden, The United States of America Hungary and Czech Republic were computed.
 Brown Swiss, Guernsey, Holstein, Jersey, Red Dairy Cattle and Simmental breed data were included in this evaluation.